-16. Farm Machinery (G.S.
+9. Farm Machinery (G.S.
 105-151.21)

 A credit of up to \$1,000 is allowable to an individual farmer for the amount of property tax paid during the taxable year on farm machinery or attachments and repair parts for farm machinery.
 Farm machinery is defined as machinery that is subject to State sales tax at the rate of one percent under G.S.
-105-164.4(a)(1d)a.
+105-164.4A.

-17. Credit for the Use of North Carolina Ports (G.S.
+10. Credit for the Use of North Carolina Ports (G.S.
 105-151.22)

 A tax credit is allowed for a portion of the wharfage, handling, and throughput charges for importing goods to and exporting goods from the North Carolina ports of Morehead City and/or Wilmington.
 The credit is equal to the amount of increase in charges in the current year over the average of charges paid in the current and previous two years without consideration of the free-on-board cargo terms under which the cargo is moved.
 The credit is limited to 50 percent of the current year's tax and any unused credit can be carried over for the next five years.
 A taxpayer's maximum accumulated credit is \$1,000,000 (\$2,000,000 effective for taxable years beginning on or after January 1, 1998).
 To obtain the credit, the taxpayer must include with the return a statement from the State Ports Authority certifying the amount of charges paid by the taxpayer for which the credit is claimed.
-The credit expires for taxable years beginning after February 28, 2001.
+The credit expires for taxable years beginning on or after January 1, 2003.

-18. Credit for Children (G.S.
+11. Credit for Children (G.S.
 105-151.24)

-A tax credit of \$60 is allowable for each dependent child for whom an individual was allowed to deduct a personal exemption on his federal return if his federal adjusted gross income is less than the amount shown for his filing status in the chart below.
+A tax credit of \$60 (\$75 effective for taxable years beginning on or after January 1, 2002) is allowable for each dependent child for whom an individual was allowed to deduct a personal exemption on his federal return if his federal adjusted gross income is less than the amount shown for his filing status in the chart below.